 - A retrograde urethrogram to confirm diagnosis.

-There are two main types of treatments for urethral stricture: non-surgical and surgical.
+There are two main types of urethral stricture treatment in Ludhiana, Punjab: non-surgical and surgical.

-One of the major outcomes of Urethral Stricture is Urine retention and must be treated as soon as possible.
-Some other outcomes due to the medical condition include Bladder Stones, infections of the genitourinary tract, rarely malignancies.
+One of the major outcomes of urethral stricture is urine retention which must be treated as soon as possible.
+Some other outcomes due to the medical condition include bladder stones, infections of the genitourinary tract, rarely malignancies.

 Safe sex is one of the best ways to reduce the risk of developing sexually transmitted diseases and thus urethral stricture.
 When attended in an early stage, the condition can be avoided from elevating.